Inhibition of return: Description

 IOR was first described in depth by Michael Posner and Yoav Cohen, who discovered that, contrary to their expectations, reaction times (RT) to detect objects appearing in previously cued locations were initially faster to validly cued location (known as the validity effect), but then after a period of around 300 ms, response times to a previously cued location were longer than to uncued locations.
 Specifically, IOR was described as "an inhibitory effect produced by a peripheral (or exogenous) cue or target."

 In the experiment that demonstrated the paradigm, participants were instructed to fixate on a center box that was flanked with a box on its right and left sides.
 Each trial began with the brightening of the outline of one of the peripheral boxes that was randomly selected for 150 ms. During the trial, a target (a bright filled square) occurs at the center of box at either 0, 50, 100, 200, 300, or 500 ms after the initial brightening.
-The target is usually in the center box(0.6), but it may also occur on either side(0.1 probability on each side).
-Catch trials in which no target is presented occur with probability of 0.2.
+The target is usually in the center box (with probability 60%), but it may also occur on either side (10% probability on each side).
+Catch trials in which no target is presented occur with probability of 20%.
 Participants had to respond to the target as quickly as possible by pressing a specified key.
 Participants' performance in RT on the cued side increased the first 150 ms; however, they then experienced inhibition of target RT on the cued side compared to the uncued side after 300 ms.

 In order to explain the IOR mechanism, Anne Treisman and Gary Gelade's theory of visual search was expounded.
 This theory, known as the feature integration theory proposes that there are two types of visual searches: parallel searches and serial searches.
 According to Treisman and Gelade, attention is only required for serial searches.
 IOR is a mechanism that is specific for serial searches.